wp-plugins/robo-gallery/readme.txt

 Yes, you can use generated direct link inside particular gallery settings

-= How to define size of the gallery images thumbnails? =

-Our gallery is fully responsive and gallery thumbnails size depend of a lot of factors.
-Gallery calculate thumbnails automatically depend of the general gallery size and gallery layout settings.
-First of all you can define ratio values for gallery thumbnails.
-Size of the thumbnails could be selected from standard pre-defined wordpress sizes: thumbnail, medium, large, full

 = Do you have some limit for images size in gallery? =

 No, we don't have any limits for image size in our gallery.